sidharth0611/frappe-inventory/README.md

 <<<<<<< HEAD
 This project is done using example , Flask-sqlalchemy, SQLite
 =======
-This project is done using MCtry, Flask-sqlalchemy, SQLite
+This project is done using Flask-sqlalchemy, SQLite
 >>>>>>> master

 On this branch, we are seeing the essence of git.